Q&A: With rock-bottom prices, will the oil industry recover?

 HOW MUCH HAS PRODUCTION DECLINED?

-In March, drilling for oil was down 25% compared to last year, according to law firm Baker Hughes.
+In March, drilling for oil was down 25 percent compared to last year, according to oil field service company Baker Hughes.
 And things have only gotten worse since.
 March began with oil trading at around $43 a barrel and ended at $20.
 In April, oil prices dropped to a low of $6.50 a barrel and before bouncing back to the teens.

 WHO WILL BE HIT THE HARDEST?